matthewp/git-wrapper2/README.md

   * `options`   Array.
 Command line options for the `git log` command.
   * `calllback` Function.       `callback(err, msg)`.

+## Events

+Several events are emitted when actions are performed against a git repository.

+### clone

+Emitted when the repository is cloned.

+### commit

+Emitted when a `commit` occurs.

+### saved

+Emitted when a full `save` operation is performed and completed.

 ## Bugs and Issues